WentianZhang-ML/wentianzhang-ml.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I have got my master's degree at the Computer Vision Institute, Shenzhen University, under the supervision of Prof.[Feng Liu](https://scholar.google.com/citations?user=45uLWocAAAAJ) and Prof.[Linlin Shen](https://scholar.google.com/citations?user=AZ_y9HgAAAAJ).
 Besides, I was an intern at Jarvis Lab, Tencent.
-My major research interests include Self-supervised Learning, Anomaly Detection, and Generative Models.
+My major research interests include image & video generation and system security.

 # 🔥 News
+- *2024.01*: &nbsp;🎉 I am invited as a reviewer for ECCV'2024!
+- *2023.11*: &nbsp;🎉 I am invited as a reviewer for CVPR'2024!
 - *2023.09*: &nbsp;🎉 Our paper (Dynamically Masked Discriminator for GANs) is accepted by **NeurIPS’2023**!
 - *2023.07*: &nbsp;🎉 Our paper (BoxDiff: Text-to-Image Synthesis with Training-Free Box-Constrained Diffusion) is accepted by **ICCV’2023**!
 - *2023.02*: &nbsp;🎉 Our paper (AdaptiveMix: Robust Feature Representation via Shrinking Feature Space.) is accepted by **CVPR’2023**!